 Interestingly, Christian schools have trouble asking people for money.
 It would seem that Jesus and his disciples were not shy about it.
 Mary, Joanna, and many others supported their work.
-The Mary Principle suggests that many want to support the work of Jesus in the Christian school.
+The Mary Principle implicitly states that many want to support the work of Jesus in the Christian school and need to be asked.
 Penelope Burk in her research into giving says that, for example, "9 to 10 percent of people say they have put bequests in their wills, but more than 30 percent say they would definitely do it or take under serious consideration if asked."